Edwards-R/understanding_docs/interpretation-regions.md

 |Interpretation author|Bossert et al|
 |Interpretation year|2016|

-When using the interpretation shortcut, we end up with three distinct interpretations:
+When using the interpretation shortcut, we end up with three distinct interpretations for Austria:

 |Name|Interpetation author|Interpretation year|
 |---|:-:|:-:|